How to append a dataframe in Python

 0 5 6

-- The conversion is simple: wrap your
+- The key is to wrap the

 Advanced DataFrame appending techniques